testofthings/toolsaf/documentation/architecture/Serialization.md

 Serializer code is located to [serializer.py](../../toolsaf/common/serializer/serializer.py):

-  - class `Serializer` which is base class for serializer classes.
+  - Generics class `Serializer` which is base class for serializer classes.
     A serializer can write and/or read instances of a specified class.

-  - class `SerializerContext` maintains mapping between serialized objects and their _ids_.
+  - Class `SerializerContext` maintains mapping between serialized objects and their _ids_.

-  - class `SerializerStream` writes and reads objects with help of serializer and context.
+  - Class `SerializerStream` writes and reads objects with help of serializer and context.

-  - class `SerializerConfiguration` stores configuration per serializer.
+  - Class `SerializerConfiguration` stores configuration per serializer.
     Each serializer has the configuration in field `config`.

 Basic premise is that the serialized classes do not need to have any changes for reading or writing.